lerna/lerna/README.md

 Independent mode allows you to more specifically update versions for each package and makes sense for a group of components.
 Combining this mode with something like [semantic-release](https://github.com/semantic-release/semantic-release) would make it less painful.
 (There is work on this already at [atlassian/lerna-semantic-release](https://github.com/atlassian/lerna-semantic-release)).

 > The `version` key in `lerna.json` is ignored in independent mode.

+## Troubleshooting

+If you encounter any issues while using Lerna please check out our [Troubleshooting](doc/troubleshooting.md) document where you might find the answer to your problem.

 ## Frequently asked questions